Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: The colored Jones polynomial via symmetric sl2 -webs

-\begin{conj} There exists a specialization of $P(B)$ which gives (a multiple of) the $\Sym^k_q$-colored HOMFLY-PT polynomial.
-Applying the substitution $q \leftrightarrow q^{-1}$ yields the $\bV^k_q$-colored HOMFLY-PT polynomial. \end{conj}
+\begin{conjecture} There exists a specialization of $P(B)$ which gives a multiple of the $\Sym^k_q$-colored HOMFLY--PT polynomial.
+Applying the substitution $q \leftrightarrow q^{-1}$ yields a multiple of the $\bV^k_q$-colored HOMFLY--PT polynomial. \end{conjecture}

-A proof of Conjecture~\ref{conj-never-conjecture-anything} using our methods would yield a new proof of the known ``mirror-symmetry'' between colored HOMFLY-PT polynomials which follows (by using completely different methods) from Lemma 4.2 in~\cite{lp}.
-One could hope that our approach is more conceptual and leads to new insights on the categorified level (that is, for colored HOMFLY-PT homology) as well.
+A proof of Conjecture~\ref{conj-never-conjecture-anything} using our methods would yield a diagrammatic proof of the ``mirror symmetry'' between colored HOMFLY--PT polynomials.
+One could hope that our approach is conceptual enough to give new insights on the categorified level (that is, for colored HOMFLY--PT homology) as well.